-On April 1, 2016, most of our named executive officers received an award of restricted stock units (RSUs).
-RSUs are contractual rights to receive shares of our common stock in the future if the applicable vesting conditions are met.
-Each RSU represents a contingent right to receive one share of our common stock.
-Our CFO, who was hired after April 1, received an award of RSUs upon his hire.
-The RSUs awarded to our CEO in 2016 vest solely upon the level of attainment against a designated three-year financial performance goal.
-Most of the RSUs awarded to our other named executive officers in 2016 vest upon the level of attainment of the same three-year financial performance goal, and the remainder of the RSUs awarded to our other named executive officers time-vest over a three-year period (half of the time-vesting RSUs vest on the second anniversary of the grant date and half of the time-vesting RSUs vest on the third anniversary of the grant date).
-All of the RSUs are subject to forfeiture if the applicable vesting conditions are not met.
-For all performance-vesting RSUs awarded to our named executive officers, the Compensation Committee has the right to exercise negative discretion to reduce the number of the performance RSUs that would otherwise be eligible to vest.
-The RSU award agreements for all named executive officers other than our CEO obligate the officer to comply with certain restrictive covenants, including obligations of confidentiality, a prohibition on solicitation of employees of our company and its subsidiaries, and a prohibition on competition with our company for a period of one year after termination of employment.
-During and after 2016, our CEO has been subject to similar restrictive covenants through his employment agreement.
+On April 1, 2017, each of our named executive officers received an award of restricted stock units, or RSUs.
+The RSUs awarded to our CEO in 2017 vest solely upon the level of attainment against a designated three-year financial performance goal.
+Most of the RSUs awarded to our other named executive officers in 2017 vest upon the level of attainment of the same three-year financial performance goal, and the remainder of the RSUs awarded to our other named executive officers time-vest over a three-year period (half of the time-vesting RSUs vest on the second anniversary of the grant date and half of the time-vesting RSUs vest on the third anniversary of the grant date).
+The RSU award agreements for all named executive officers obligate the officer to comply with certain restrictive covenants, including obligations of confidentiality, non-solicitation and noncompetition.